mariya12290/Guidance_Repo/README.md

 ###### Please do share this web page with anyone, it is my request for all, anybody can benefit from all this informations.
 ###### I will update this web page whenever I have new information/missing content is found.
 ## Life
+- Life is not too short, You will have until 60/70 years.
 - Always learn from other people
 - Always learn from your mistakes
 - First know the world and how it works